Countries/Jurisdictions of Primary Concern - Austria

 ENFORCEMENT AND IMPLEMENTATION ISSUES AND COMMENTS:

-In recent years, Austria has developed comprehensive AML/CFT legislation, including the enactment of a Sanctions Act; reformed the financial intelligence unit operational procedures and supervisory framework; developed and published regulations and guidelines; and organized a series of outreach events to increase the level of awareness of AML/CFT.
+Austria has in place comprehensive AML/CFT legislation.
+In recent years, the government reformed the financial intelligence unit operational procedures and supervisory framework; developed and published regulations and guidelines; and organized a series of outreach events and training to increase the level of awareness of AML/CFT.

 Austria has an “all serious crimes” approach to the criminalization of money laundering plus a list of predicate offenses that do not fall under the domestic definition of serious crimes, but which Austria includes to comply with international legal obligations and standards.

 Austrian banks have strict legal requirements regarding secrecy.
-Banks and other financial institutions must not divulge or exploit secrets that are revealed or made accessible to them exclusively on the basis of business relations with customers.
 However, the law stipulates that secrecy regulations do not apply with respect to banks’ obligation to report suspicious transactions in connection with money laundering or terrorism financing, or with respect to ongoing criminal court proceedings.
 Any amendment of these secrecy regulations requires a two-thirds majority approval in Parliament.
+In 2014, Austria accepted a long-delayed EU law to curtail bank secrecy and tax evasion.
+The law requires the EU member states to automatically exchange information on accounts held by their citizens abroad.
+Austria said it needed more time to comply with the agreement and create a new reporting system.
+Austria was given until 2018 to comply.

-The Austrian Financial Market Authority (FMA) regularly updates a regulation issued January 1, 2012, which mandates banks and insurance companies apply additional special due diligence in doing business with designated countries.
-The FMA regulation currently includes eight jurisdictions.
+The Austrian Financial Market Authority (FMA) regularly updates a regulation issued January 1, 2012, which mandates banks and insurance companies apply additional special due diligence when doing business with designated countries.
+In 2014 the regulation stipulated increased scrutiny for foreign “politically exposed persons (PEPs),” such as government members, politicians, and prominent public officials.